-Based on discussions with the FDA regarding maximizing the treatment effect of etripamil, the RAPID trial will allow for an optional repeat administration of study drug (either 70 mg of etripamil or placebo) for patients who have not experienced symptom relief within 10 minutes of the first study drug administration.
-This tailored regimen, which is similar to current PSVT treatment practices in the emergency department setting, is enabled by the favorable safety data from the NODE-301 study.
+Based on discussions with the FDA regarding maximizing the treatment effect of etripamil, the RAPID study will allow for a repeat administration of study drug (either 70 mg of etripamil or placebo) for patients who have not experienced symptom relief within 10 minutes of the first study drug administration.
+This tailored regimen, using a repeat-dose is similar to current PSVT treatment practices with intravenous drugs in the emergency department setting.
+It is enabled by the favorable safety data from the NODE-301 study.
 We expect that the repeat administration could benefit a broader group of patients, including those with more persistent episodes.
 In the NODE-301 study, 32% of etripamil patients and 14% of placebo patients converted to sinus rhythm within 10 minutes.
 The FDA agreed that the single and repeat administrations of etripamil could be pooled and compared to placebo for the primary analysis, resulting in no increase in the sample size.